jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-apis-create-account-cli.md

 ## Clean up resources

-If you want to clean up and remove a Cognitive Services resource, you can delete it or the resource group.
+If you want to clean up and remove a Cognitive Research Technologies resource, you can delete it or the resource group.
 Deleting the resource group also deletes any other resources contained in the group.

 To remove the resource group and its associated resources, use the az group delete command.